jacob-pro/astro-tablets/README.md

 # Astro Tablets

-A tool designed for dating the events in ancient Babylonian Astronomical Texts whilst making as few assumptions as possible about their chronology.
+A tool for dating the events in ancient Babylonian Astronomical Texts.

 [Introduction](./documents/intro.md): Background on Babylonian Astronomy.